StormITpl/TinyUrl/README.md

 To run this project, please clone this repository and create a local copy on your computer.

-After download project configurate your database and db server in few step:
+After download project, configure your database and db server in few steps:

 - Create database connection with Docker pasting in command line: